easegress-io/easegress/doc/reference/filters.md

 available fields vary from the protocol of the request or response, and please refer [Pipeline](controllers.md#pipeline) for what is `namespace`).
-For example, if the request of the `DEFAULT` namespace is an HTTP one, we can access its method via `.requests.DEFAULT.Method`. .
+For example, if the request of the `DEFAULT` namespace is an HTTP one, we can access its method via `.requests.DEFAULT.Method`.

+Easegress also injects other data into the template engine, which can be accessed with `.data.<name>`, for example, we can use `.data.PIPELINE` to read the data defined in the pipeline spec.

 The `template` should generate a string in YAML format, the schema of the result YAML varies from protocol.